MeesterMarcus/DataMiningProject/README.md

 # DataMiningProject
 **Project Members:**

-*Marcus Lorenzana : MeesterMarcus
+-Marcus Lorenzana : MeesterMarcus
-*Robert Vasquez : robertvasquez
+-Robert Vasquez : robertvasquez

 This is what we are going to need to do:
 [Time Series Analysis](http://wiki.pentaho.com/display/DATAMINING/Time+Series+Analysis+and+Forecasting+with+Weka)